 By around 11:00, the gates and ticket booths open and there is a mad dash toward the center court.
 There are no reserved seats, so basically it is first-come, first-serve.

-I'm lucky enough to get around to the East side of the stadium with the sun at my back quickly, and grab a 3rd row seat just behind the reserved seats for Tennis Magazine.
+I'm lucky enough to get around to the East side of the stadium with the sun at my back quickly and grab a 3rd-row seat just behind the reserved seats for Tennis Magazine.

 Seeing Rafael Nadal up close on clay in Paris (at his favorite *home* court) was definitely the highlight.

-However, even at this early exhibition match you could tell he wasn't himself.
-Because of knee injury and some family issues, he had lost to Federer in the Madrid Final just a few weeks back.
+However, even at this early exhibition match, you could tell he wasn't himself.
+Because of a knee injury and some family issues, he had lost to Federer in the Madrid Final just a few weeks back.
 On this day he faced a qualifier named Dabul - a light, steady rain came down shortly after the warm-up.

-Eventually Nadal would lose 6-4 with a less than positive expression on his face.
+Eventually, Nadal would lose 6-4 with a less than positive expression on his face.
 You could tell he was troubled...either emotionally or physically, or maybe both.
 Many fans were a bit shocked about the early loss.
 It was a foreshadowing of things to come later in the 4th round...

 To travel half-way around the world to witness tennis greatness unfulfilled is a bit like arriving at the site of a great monument only to see its footprint absent.
 It is shocking and unbelievable to fathom.